Atefnouri/todo/README.md

 - Mark tasks as completed
 - undo completed task and restore to main list
 - Delete tasks from the list

-- Filter tasks by status (all, completed, active)
+- add local storage support

 ## Technologies Used